 - Put on bathing suits and run through the sprinklers.

-- Attend your city’s free outdoor summer concerts.
+- Attend your city’s free outdoor concerts.

 7. Host Random “Parties” At Your House

-- Paint with Water – Give each kid a bucket of water and a large paintbrush (the kind you’d use to paint a wall, purchased at the local dollar store), and let them “paint” anything they want outside.
+Paint with Water – Give each kid a bucket of water and a large paintbrush (the kind you’d use to paint a wall, purchased at the local dollar store), and let them “paint” anything they want outside.

-- Chalk Art Festival – Cover the driveway or sidewalk with pictures.
+Chalk Art Festival – Cover the driveway or sidewalk with pictures.

-- Build a City – Use whatever crafts supplies you have on hand to turn empty cereal boxes into a miniature city.
+Build a City – Use whatever crafts supplies you have on hand to turn empty cereal boxes into a miniature city.

-- Board Game Day – Everyone brings their favorite board game.
+Board Game Day – Everyone brings their favorite board game.

-- Lego Build-A-Thon – The kids can work together or separately to make their masterpieces.
+LEGO Build-a-Thon – The kids can work together or separately to make their masterpieces.

-Comments (0)
+Comments (2)